Shipping Glossary

 Definition

 Dimensional weight (DIM weight) is a pricing method used by shipping carriers that calculates a package's billable weight based on its physical dimensions rather than its actual weight on a scale.
 When the DIM weight exceeds the actual weight, the carrier charges based on the higher DIM weight.
+In short: ship a big, light box and you pay for air.

 What Is DIM Weight?

 Dimensional weight (DIM weight) is a pricing method used by shipping carriers that calculates a package's billable weight based on its physical dimensions rather than its actual weight on a scale.
 When the DIM weight exceeds the actual weight, the carrier charges based on the higher DIM weight.
+In short: ship a big, light box and you pay for air.

 Formula